"I relapsed, now what?"

 Relapse does not have to be part of your story.

-Over 11 yrs into my recovery journey and having helped hundreds of people get clean and sober I have identified two time periods when people most often relapse.
-The first is the obvious, it's early recovery.
+Over 11 yrs into my recovery journey and after helping hundreds of people get clean and sober I have identified two time periods when people most often relapse.
+The first is obvious, it's early recovery.

 Struggling to step into recovery, and stay in recovery?
 Check out this amazing story of a friend of ours stepping into recovery after decades of active addiction.